-- 4-ACGR A2.0-Students who enroll in NC public high schools that do not grant diplomas must be assigned to a diploma-granting high school within the district where the students could earn a diploma by the time of their expected graduation.
+A2.0-Students who enroll in NC public high schools that do not grant diplomas must be assigned to a diploma-granting high school within the district where the students could earn a diploma by the time of their expected graduation.
 In these cases, students will be added to the cohort of the NC public high school that grants the diplomas.
-In the case of students who transfer between NC public schools within the same LEA, see 4-ACGR T2.0. - 4-ACGR A3.0 Students who are mid-year promoted to grade 9, are added to that year's cohort with the same graduation expectation as those who were in the initial cohort of that year.
+In the case of students who transfer between NC public schools within the same LEA, see T2.0.

+A3.0 - Students who are mid-year promoted to grade 9, are added to that year's cohort with the same graduation expectation as those who were in the initial cohort of that year.

-Removal from the Cohort
+1.5 Removal from the Cohort

 Removal from the cohort is limited to the specified circumstances defined under the ESSA (the student transferred out, emigrated to another country, transferred to a prison or juvenile facility, or is deceased).
-Each removal from the cohort requires the school or LEA to either collect appropriate documentation or obtain documentation from the NCDPI to verify the removal.
+Each removal from the cohort requires the PSU to either collect appropriate documentation or obtain documentation from the NCDPI to verify the removal.
 Examples of adequate supporting documentation can be found in Appendix A. Students shall remain in the cohort when there is no supporting documentation, or the supporting documentation is deemed insufficient.